CellChat

 Visualize CellChat results

-Now we can begin visualizing how the bins in P5CRC are interacting with one another.
-The CellChat package comes built in with a variety of different ways to visualize the results which we will now explore.
+With this information, we can begin visualizing how the bins in P5CRC are interacting with one another.
+The CellChat package comes with a variety of different built-in ways to visualize the results which we will now explore.

 Strength and number of interactions